pbinkley/rcb-manual/sections/08-a-study-of-paper-permanence.md

 cellulose content well over 90% and « copper number considerably less than 1.0.
 Lower grade rags and chemical wood pulps require more severe treatment in their isolation or purification before being converted to paper.
 Ordinary processes of making chemical wood pulp do not yield a product with 90% alpha cellulose content.
-Purification processes are now available, however, whereby the alpha cellulose content&nbsp;{%- include pagebreak.html canvas=222 -%}&nbsp;of such pulps, referred to as "alpha pulps," approaches that of the better grades of cotton rags.[^n7]
+Purification processes are now available, however, whereby the alpha cellulose content {% include pagebreak.html canvas=222 %} of such pulps, referred to as "alpha pulps," approaches that of the better grades of cotton rags.[^n7]

 [^n7]: The Brown Company, pulp manufacturers of Berlin, New Hampshire, have developed some of these refining processes and have put their highly purified pulp on the market as "solka fiber."
 Paper chemists are not certain as to how far such highly purified wood pulps can displace rag fibers as an ingredient for permanent papers.
 The Brown Company sponsored a study of this problem at the Bureau of Standards.